Python Actors

 - Akka.NET is an implementation of Akka for the .NET and Mono environments making it useable for C# and F# applications.

-- The Erlang language has Actor support built-in (see http://www.erlang.org/doc/getting_started/conc_prog.html).
+- The Erlang language has Actor support built-in (see https://www.erlang.org/doc/getting_started/conc_prog.html).

 The Wikipedia site has a good list of Actor Model implementations, but please let us know of others that should be listed here.